EPCCed/archer2-intro-to-lammps/_episodes/04-running-simulation.md

 99.1% CPU use with 64 MPI tasks x 1 OpenMP threads
 ```

-How many time units per day / how many time-steps per second.
+This tells us how many time units per day, and how many time-steps per second
-And how much of the available CPU resources LAMMPS was able to use, with how many MPI tasks and OpenMP threads.
+we are running.
+It also tells us how much of the available CPU resources
+LAMMPS was able to use, and how many MPI tasks and OpenMP threads.

-The next table shows a breakdown of the time spent on each task by the MPI library.
+The next table shows a breakdown of the time spent on each task by the MPI
+library:

 ```
 MPI task timing breakdown: